babolivier/cozy-isen-ent/README.md

 ```

 * `clientServiceUrlForLogin`: (optional) If CAS loging is required to grant access for the vCard file, insert here the `clientServiceUrl` that will be used to determine the service which grant vCard access. (the `clientServiceUrl` must match one of `clientServiceUrl` listed in services configuration.)
 * `vCardUrl`: the url where to dowload the vCard file.
 (Note that the app will do a POST request, not GET.
-This can't be configured for the moment, but we planed to do so.)
+This can't be configured for the moment, but we planned to do so.)
 * `vCardPostData`: data to transmit within the POST request.
 Examples:
 ```